maksimryndin/stwo/contributing/primer.md

 ### Trace (`gen_trace`)

 So our goal here is to prove the computation of a poseidon2 hash function.
 The appoach taken in many proof systems is to define a machine with T registers (which track the computation state), execute the computation and record the computation trace as a journal of state changes (say N).
 So we have a matrix NxT of N rows (state changes) and T columns (registers which store state variables).

+> The preover could sent the execution trace to the verifier (ignoring zero-knowledge for now) and the verifier checks the constraints over the execution trace.
+But such a solution lacks *succinctness*.

 Let's look at the signature of `gen_trace`: